Neal Rubin: Metro Detroit seniors become authors with new book about older adulthood

 CLICK HERE for the story.

-Jewish Senior Life provides equal housing opportunities to all persons regardless of race, color, religion, sex, disablility (handicap), familial status, without regard to actual or perceived sexual orientation, gender identity, age, marital status, national origin, or source of income.
+Jewish Senior Life provides equal housing opportunities to all persons regardless of race, color, religion, sex, disability (handicap), familial status, without regard to actual or perceived sexual orientation, gender identity, age, marital status, national origin, or source of income.
 Read our Non-Discrimination Policy.